 Another surprising fact about the evolution of demand for Swedish notes is that the decline has been mostly driven by the return of high-denomination banknotes.
 According to the BIS Quarterly Review (March 2018) globally « cash is being increasingly used as a One of the functions of money or more generally of any asset that can be saved and exchanged at a later time without loss of its purchasing power.
 See also Pre- cautionary Holdings. rather than for payments.
 Over the last decade, the demand for large-denomination notes has outpaced that for smaller denominations ».
 Sweden is again an outlier as the value of high denominations has declined significantly faster than that of small transactions, as illustrated by the chart below.
 One explanation is that access to SEK 1,000 is more difficult and more expensive due to a combination of central bank fees and commercial bank policies not to distribute them.

 Average value of banknotes and coins in circulation, SEK billion

 For many proponents of digital payments and From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
 Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
 Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
 The banknote, a typical representati...
 More, Sweden has been an extraordinary laboratory and for many a model to follow.
-The Singapore Payments Roadmap commissioned by the Monetary Authority of Singapore, recommends to follow measures adopted in Sweden to accelerate the adoption of digital payments including the pooling of ATMs into a single network and the reduction of cash and cheque usage.
+The Singapore Payments Roadmap commissioned by the See Central Bank of Singapore, recommends to follow measures adopted in Sweden to accelerate the adoption of digital payments including the pooling of ATMs into a single network and the reduction of cash and cheque usage.
 In France, the CAP 22 Committee, which was appointed by the government to improve the quality and cost efficiency of public services, recommends in its 2018 report, to gradually head towards a no-cash society, ‘following the Swedish model.’